ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

       pose: [20.0, 20.0, 0.0]

 Note that you are required to provide at least 1 dock plugin and 1 dock instance.
-The Docking Server's Action API can take in a dock's instance information separately to bypass the database, but its plugin must exist in the database.
+The Docking Server's Action API can take in a dock's instance information separately to bypass the database, but its plugin must exist in the server's configuration.
 If you plan to only use this API, you can set a ``dummy_dock``.
 Generally speaking, its wise to set your docks in the database and use the Docking Server's API to dock at an instance's Dock ID to decouple the semantic information about docks from the action request (requiring your application instead to have all of the docks' locations), but bypassing the database can be useful for testing.